tjharrop/nsw-design-system/src/components/forms/content/_guidance.md

 layout: partial.hbs

 ---
-Forms are used to capture data from users.

 ## Using forms

 Forms comprise of the form itself and multiple form inputs.
 Each form is broken down into one or more fieldsets that groups the form elements into logical chunks that make sense to the user, for example, a delivery address.